SeriousSam2622/awesome-quantum-computing/README.md

 - [PennyLane](http://github.com/XanaduAI/pennylane) - Open source framework for quantum computing and quantum machine learning that integrates various other platforms.
 - [Project Q](http://projectq.ch/) - Framework for implementing quantum computing in Python.
 - [pyQuil](https://github.com/rigetticomputing/pyquil) - Python library for quantum programming using Quil by Rigetti.
-- [pytket](https://cqcl.github.io/pytket/build/html/index.html) - Python module for interfacing with Cambridge Quantum Computing's t|ket>; a tool for circuit optimising and qubit allocation.
+- [pytket](https://cqcl.github.io/pytket/build/html/index.html) - Python module for interfacing with Cambridge Quantum Computing's t|ket>; a tool for circuit optimizing and qubit allocation.
 - [QCL](http://tph.tuwien.ac.at/~oemer/qcl.html) - Older, C like language for quantum computers.
 Only has a simulator and debugger.
 - [Qiskit SDK](https://qiskit.org) - Software development kit by IBM for writing and running quantum algorithms on simulators and real hardware.
 - [Qiskit.js](https://github.com/QISKit/qiskit-js) - Qiskit for JavaScript made by IBM.